webpack-contrib/worker-loader/README.md

 _.has(o, 'foo') // true
 ```

-You can even use ES6 modules via the babel-loader:
+You can even use ES6 modules if you have the babel-loader configured:

 ``` javascript
 // file.js